abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Would narrow down search
 - To find only directory, file, executable or link type, suffix it with /, //, /// or ////
-- To certain depth :		-1..99[-1..99]
-   or ./ prefix for only current dir. search
 - To have better control by regular expression				-E or -re
 - To search in case sensitive		-cs (Defaults to insensitive -ci) option
 - To filter out i.e. exclude certain path from the main find search result
-- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's
+- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's, e.g.
-		-c7m last creation exactly equals to 7 minute
+		-c7m last creation equals to 7 minute being rounded up
     -a-7m last access is less than or equal to 7 minute
     -m7d- last modification is more than or equals to 7 days
-    -ch7-10 last creation is between 7 to 10 minutes inclusively.
-Watch: no unit means in minute
+    -c7-10 last creation is between 7 to 10 minutes inclusively.
+No unit means in minute
-- to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's
+- to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's, e.g.
-		-s7M size is exactly equals to 7 mebibiytes
+		-s7M size equals to 7 mebibiytes being rounded up
     -s-7G size is less than or equal to 7 gibibytes
     -s7b- size is more than or equals to 7 blocks (7 times 512-bytes)
     -s7-10 size is between 7 to 10 kibibyte inclusively.
-Watch: no unit means in kibibyte -s70c-90c size is between 70 to 90 byte inclusively
+No unit means in kibibyte -s70c-50 size is between 70 byte to 50 kibibyte inclusively
+- To certain depths :		-1..99[-1..99], e.g.
+	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search only for the 7th depths counted from current dir. l -5-  : search for in the 5th depths and deeper counted from current dir.
+	Prefixing a relative path put in with ./ characters will search for it at current dir., i.e. as if the CLI put in is concatenated directly to current dir.
+Defaults to have recursive in between.
+So e.g. if current dir. is /usr
+	l lib
+	would mean, as in shell global star, search for:
+	/usr/lib
+	or /usr/*/lib or /usr/*/*/lib or simply /usr/**/lib
+	So prefixing relative path with ./ will ensure the search for the first only
 </pre>

-Most of 'find' 'test' options may also be passed here, below is its manual excerpt of the options
+Most of 'find' 'test' options may also be passed here, below is its manual excerpt for options
 Simply type l

 $ l